Sapetor/al-folio/_pages/about.md

     </div>
 </div>

-My research focuses on control systems theory and its applications, with particular emphasis on multi-agent systems and formation control.
+My research focuses on control systems theory and its applications, with particular emphasis on multi-agent systems and scalability (string stability) in formation control of autonomous vehicles.
 I am also an embedded systems enthusiast and I pursue their use in teaching and industrial applications.
 I am currently also the Director of our Computer Engineering BSc program at UAI.

 Please do not heasitate to contact me (andres (dot) peters (at) uai (dot) cl) if you are interested in our postgraduate programs at UAI ([MCI - Magíster en Ciencias de la Ingeniería](https://www.uai.cl/postgrados/master-of-science/magister-en-ciencias-de-la-ingenieria) and [DDS - Doctorado en Data Science](https://www.uai.cl/postgrados/doctorados/doctorado-en-data-science))